Official Kickball League Rules

 - Any players who show up after the game has started shall be added to the end of the kicking order.

-- Players must be on the official team roster and have played in a regular season game to be eligible for the playoffs.
+- Players must be on the official team roster and have played in a regular season game to be eligible for postseason games.

-- Ties are not permitted in playoff games.
-If a regulation game ends in a tie, it shall be broken using the following method: each team shall choose 3 kickers, at least one of each gender.
+- Tiebreaker.
+If a championship or playoff game ends in a tie, it shall be broken using the following method: each team shall choose 3 kickers, at least one of each gender.
 The opposing team will be in the field like a normal inning.
 You will receive points in overtime for each base reached.
 Single= 1 point, Double= 2 points, Triple= 3 points, and a Home run= 4 points.
 If the kicker registers a single and attempts to go for 2nd and is thrown out that kicker will register 0 points.
 After each kicker the bases will be cleared.
 The team that receives the most points in the Tie Breaker will be declared the winner.
 If score is still tied after 1st round, 3 new kickers will be selected.
 This will continue until tie is broken.